DataDog/integrations-core/docs/developer/architecture/snmp.md

 ### Cluster Agent Support

-For Kubernetes environments, the [Cluster Agent](https://docs.datadoghq.com/agent/cluster_agent/) can be configured to use the SNMP Agent auto-discovery (aka snmp listener) logic as a source of [Cluster checks](https://docs.datadoghq.com/agent/cluster_agent/clusterchecks/).
+For Kubernetes environments, the [Cluster Agent](https://docs.datadoghq.com/agent/cluster_agent/) can be configured to use the SNMP Agent auto-discovery (uses snmp listener) logic as a source of [Cluster checks](https://docs.datadoghq.com/agent/cluster_agent/clusterchecks/).

 ![](../../assets/images/snmp-architecture-cluster-agent.png)